(and even a few of the Real thing!)

 23. A replica of a very specific 9 X 13 tom in Gene’s “arsenal”.
 This represents what is likely to be his second 12-lug 13 that first appeared in 1945 when he started his new orchestra.
 Note that it has single-hole casings and the tone controls have been removed but (like the ‘real’ one), the holes were left open.
 This drum seems to have been another favorite of his because it went on in continued use as the ‘platform’ for the experimental flat bar mount system.
 The first of two 13’s to get these modifications.

-24. A copy of, yet another, of Gene’s 5 1/2 X 14 “Swingster” snare drums that he used for most of his career.
+24. A copy of another, of Gene’s 5 1/2 X 14 “Swingster” snare drums.
+The model he used for most of his career.
 [ALL Original drum]

 1952 to 1973